CursedUser1291/m347-project/README.md

     ```sh
     cd backend
     ```
+2. Change the database configuration
+    Change the database login configuration in `src/main/resources/application.properties` to match your MySQL Setup and User.

-2. Build and run the Spring Boot app:
+3. Build and run the Spring Boot app:
+    ```sh
+    ./mvnw spring-boot:run
+    ```
    The backend will start on [http://localhost:8080](http://localhost:8080).

 ---